joe-p/algo-edu/layer_1.md

 * Allows a different private key to sign for a given address
 * Once an account is rekeyed the original private key can no longer sign transactions
 * Rekeying can be initiated with any regular transaction

+# Atomic Transactions

+* Algorand supports grouping 16 transactions together
+  * If one transaction fails, they all fail
+* Smart contracts can also send 16 transactions
+  * Total of 256 atomic transactions
+* Smart contracts can verify data of transactions in the same group